mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The statistics obtained via the previous commands include the following:

-- **The number of labels:** Indicates for how many lables predictions have been obtained.
+- **The number of outputs:** Indicates for how many outputs predictions have been obtained.
-- **The sparsity of the prediction matrix:** The percentage of labels predicted as irrelevant for all examples.
+- **The sparsity of the prediction matrix:** The percentage of elements in the prediction matrix that are zero.

+When dealing with classification problems, the following statistics are given as well:

 - **The average label cardinality:** The average number of labels predicted as relevant for each example.
 - **The number of distinct label vectors:** The number of unique label combinations predicted for different examples.
 - **The label imbalance ratio:** A measure for the imbalance between labels predicted as relevant and irrelevant, respectively. [^charte2013]